 - Loading is measured with Largest Contentful Paint (LCP).
 This metric lets users know when a site is useful by measuring how long it takes for a page’s main content to load.

 - Interactivity is measured with First Input Delay (FID).
 This metric lets users know when a site is usable by measuring the time from when a user first interacts with a page, like clicking hyperlinked text or a button, to the time when the browser is actually able to respond to that interaction.

 - Visual stability is measured with Cumulative Layout Shift (CLS).
 This metric ensures users have the best experience possible by measuring how often users experience an unexpected layout shift.

 So what does all this mean for your business?
 Improving your site speed will help you rank higher on Google Search and get discovered by more potential customers as a result.

 How to improve your site speed

-With a fast global network and lightweight image files, online stores built on Shopify are already fast by default.
-However, every time you add new features to your online store—like videos, rich media, live chats, or customer reviews, for example—it can slow your site speed, lowering your Google Search ranking.
+Thanks to our fast global network and website architecture, online stores built on Shopify are already fast by default.
+However, every time you add new features to your online store—like videos, rich media, live chats, or customer reviews, for example—it can slow your site speed, lowering your Google Search ranking

-Because your Google Search ranking is key to acquiring new customers, we recommend performing a site speed audit before the new Google Search ranking signals roll out in May 2021.
+Because your Google Search ranking is key to acquiring new customers, we recommend performing a site speed audit in light of the Google Search “Page Experience” update in 2021.

 You can improve your site speed by following these steps:

 - Understand your current site speed.
-Visit the online store speed report in your admin to see how your site speed is currently performing.
+Before you can dive into improvements, it’s important to take a step back and get a full picture of your site’s performance.
+Visit the online store speed report in your admin to check your site speed and compare it to similar businesses.